sambanova/ai-starter-kit/benchmarking/README.md

 4. See and analyze results

     _Note: Not all model endpoints currently support the calculation of server-side statistics.
 Depending on your choice of endpoint, then, you may see either client and server information, or you may see just the client-side information._

-    **Scatter plots**

-    One part of the results is composed of three scatter plots.

-    - Number of Input Tokens vs TTFT: users should expect to see an increasing trend on TTFT values across different number of input tokens for Server (if available) and Client side numbers, however it should be more visible for larger number of input tokens ranges.
-Also, Server and Client values should be fairly close.
-    - Number of Output Tokens vs Throughput: users should expect to see relatively stable Throughput values across different number of input tokens for Server (if available) and Client side numbers.
-Also, Server and Client values should be fairly close.
-    - Number of Output Tokens vs Latency: users should expect to see a linear relationship between number of output tokens and throughput values for Server (if available) and Client side numbers.
-Also, Server and Client values should be fairly close.

     **Box plots**